 Tomas Percival is an artist, researcher, and writer.
 His work critically investigates the intersections of space and security, with a particular interest in structures of assessment, risk governance, carceral geographies, data infrastructures, and border administration.
-He holds an MFA from the University of California, Los Angeles.
-He was previously a visiting research fellow at the Institute of Political Science at Leiden University and artist-in-residence at the Jan van Eyck Academie.
-He is currently a Lecturer at the Centre for Research Architecture at Goldsmiths, University of London.
+He holds an MFA from the University of California–Los Angeles, and was an artist-in-residence at the Jan van Eyck Academie.
+He completed his PhD at the Centre for Research Architecture at Goldsmiths, University of London, where he was also a Lecturer on the MA Research Architecture / Forensic Architecture programme.
+He is currently an Affiliated Fellow at the ICI Berlin Institute for Cultural Inquiry

 tomas.percival@mailbox.org